Cal-Fang/PoliceTransport/README.md

 - For all cases where the transport mode used was identified, I documented the source in the "News.Source" column.
 - I also marked all suicide cases in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and should be excluded from our analysis.

-# STEP 4 Analysis
+## STEP 4 Validate
+Two other analysts from Dr. Sanghavi's Lab, Jessy Nguyen and Nadia Ghazali, then helped validate the transport mode labeled.
+Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the "News.Source" and determined whether the label assigned is appropriate.
+The column "Rechecked.By" showed who did this crosscheck.

+If they don't agree with the transport mode information I assigned, they would mark it and make a suggestion.
+I would revisit the column and determine whether it should be changed to what they suggested.
+If agreement cannot be reached, Dr. Prachi Sanghavi would reviewed the columns and make the final call.

+## STEP 5 Analyze
 After adding transport information, I did three more things:
-1. Replaced five NYC boroughs with NYC since we would want to analyze them as a whole;
+1. Replaced five NYC boroughs with NYC since we would want to analyze them as a whole, which left us 27 cities;
-2. Dropped suicide case since these cases' emergency response differs from occupation gunshot scenarios;
+2. Dropped suicide case since these cases' emergency response differs from occupation gunshot scenarios, which left us 544 police shot;
-3. Dropped cities where there are more than 30% cases for which we cannot identify the transport mode information.
+3. Dropped cities where there are more than 30% cases for which we cannot identify the transport mode information, which left us 18 cities and 403 police shot.

-This left us with 382 cases.
-Using these cases, I made some pivot tables trying to answer two descriptive questions:
-1. How were police transported in these cities?
+Using the 18 cities and 403 police sample, I made one pivot table for our perspective article to demonstrate how police were transported in these cities.

+I also used the 544 police sample to make two extra table for supporting information used in our perspective article or fun:
+1. What is the outcome of such transport mode?
-2. Is there any trend through time?
+2. Is there any time trend?

-The script used for this step is named **04_analysis.Rmd**.
-It would knit out a .pdf file named [*pivottables.pdf*](https://github.com/Cal-Fang/homeboydropoff/blob/main/pivottables.pdf).
+The script used for this step is named **05_analysis.Rmd**.
+It would knit out a .pdf file named [*pivottables.pdf*](https://github.com/Cal-Fang/HomeboyDropOff/blob/main/results/analysisResults.pdf).